bhushanbkt/Colorectal-Cancer-Classifier-with-EfficientNetB0/README.md

 Novelty
 Dual Prediction Confidence Display: The interface shows the model's top prediction and a secondary probable class with their confidence scores.
-Informative Insights: Each predicted class is accompanied by descriptions of the condition and precautions that users can take, which adds a layer of usability and education to the tool.
+Informative Insights: Each predicted class is accompanied by descriptions of the condition and precautions that users can take, adding a layer of usability and education to the tool.
 Project Workflow
-Data Collection and Preprocessing:
+1. Data Collection and Preprocessing
 Dataset: Colorectal Cancer WSI dataset from Kaggle.
 Preprocessing: Images are resized, normalized, and prepared for model input.
-Model Training:
+2. Model Training
 Architecture: EfficientNetB0 base with additional layers for the 6-class classification.
 Output Layer: 6 classes, each representing a stage or type of colorectal tissue.
-Deployment with Streamlit:
+3. Deployment with Streamlit
 Model Loading: The pre-trained model is loaded into the app.
 Prediction Interface: Users can upload images for classification, view predictions with confidence scores, and learn about each stage.
 Setup and Installation